Guilherme-FCM/Facebook-Login-Test/README.md

-# Plano de Teste: Facebook-Login-Test
+# Facebook-Login-Test: Plano de Teste

+## Nome do projeto

-Verificar a funcionalidade do login do Facebook
+Verificando a funcionalidade do login do Facebook

 ## Resumo